Akibul-Hasan-Anik/ClimaCare/README.md

 ## Overview

-ClimaCare is a full-stack IoT-based weather monitoring and forecasting system.
+It is a full-stack IoT-based weather monitoring and forecasting system.
 This project collects environmental sensor data using an ESP32-based hardware setup and sends the data to a FastAPI backend for storage, prediction, and explanation.

 The system predicts next-day rainfall, temperature, and humidity using trained machine learning models.
 It also uses Explainable AI to show why a prediction was made by displaying the contribution of important weather features.
 The frontend dashboard allows users to log in, view real-time sensor readings, observe recent weather trends, and inspect prediction explanations.